Technical architecture.

 Queries the ClinicalTrials.gov REST API v2 for active, completed, and recruiting trials targeting each condition.
 Trial phase, status, and intervention type are captured and stored alongside the primary signal.

-FDA Adverse Event Monitoring System (AEMS) [Formerly FAERS]
+FDA Adverse Event Reporting System (AEMS) [Formerly FAERS]

 Open Targets Platform